 Before a creditor can proceed with a County Court claim, they must send you a 'letter of claim' in the post, providing details of the debt.

 If you receive a letter of claim, do not panic.
-You have 30 days to respond with the reply form provided.
-However, it is important to reply back to the letter regarding the claim during the 30 days with the timeframe that has been given, as a creditor can begin court action if you do not do it.Use the reply form to:
+You normally have a given number of days to respond with the reply form provided.
+However, it is important to reply to the letter regarding the claim during the stated timeframe that has been given, as a creditor can begin court action if you do not do it.Use the reply form to: